ShivamModi09/Edunnovate-Technologies-Data-Science/Week-4/README.md

 ## Random Forest
-Random Forest is a trademark term for an ensemble of decision trees.<br/> **Model Ensembling:** Ensemble models are nothing but an aggregation of a number of Weak Learners, a model performing just better than random guessing.
+Random Forest is a trademark term for an ensemble of decision trees.<br/> **Model Ensembling:** Ensemble models are nothing but an aggregation of a number of Weak Learners, a model performing just better than random guessing.<br/>
 In Random Forest, we have collection of decision trees(so known as "Forest").
 To classify a new object based on attributes, each tree gives a classification and we say the tree "votes" for that class.
 The forest chooses the classification having the most votes(over all the trees in the forest)
 ### Python Code:
 ~~~